arunprasath42/kubernetes-opentelemetry-implementation/README.md

 The OpenTelemetry Collector acts as the telemetry control plane.

-Responsibilities:
+Its responsibilities include:
-- Receive telemetry from applications
+- Receiving telemetry from applications
-- Batch and process data
+- Batching and processing data
-- Export telemetry to a backend
+- Exporting telemetry to a backend

 Using a collector:
 - Reduces application overhead
 - Improves scalability
-- Decouples apps from observability tools
+- Decouples applications from observability tools

 ---

 ## Why the Collector Runs as a DaemonSet

-The collector is deployed as a DaemonSet.
+The collector is deployed as a **DaemonSet**.

-Reasoning:
+This ensures:
-- One collector pod per node
+- One collector pod runs on each node
-- Local telemetry ingestion
+- Local telemetry ingestion with reduced latency
-- Lower network latency
 - Better resilience during node failures

 This is a common production pattern for infrastructure-level observability.